 In addition, all of this new income means we need to have our business managed properly.
 So, we’ve gone about finally registering as a business, setting up business bank accounts, business credit cards, and outsourcing.
 It’s been too much to handle while on the road and we feel good now that we have a spot to come, sit down at a desk, and have a clear brain without having to think about hotels and where I am staying next week.

-At the end of the end of the day what we’re most happy about is having a desk to call our own!
+At the end of the day what we’re most happy about is having a desk to call our own!
 Not only one desk, but two desks one for each of us in separate rooms and workspaces.

 Prepare the Instagram